Farewell to the Rules-Based Order

 Moral agendas conveniently disguised as binding rules will become ever easier to ignore, as the blind-sighted chatter of a self-appointed priesthood.
 International law concerning mass atrocity is a kind of moral ghost, both nourishing and haunting our political imagination, but without the ability to directly affect material reality.
 The sooner we acknowledge this, the sooner we might begin the hard work of reconstructing a framework that can actually constrain state violence in our current fragmented world.

-Thanks to Lena Salymeh and the history department at ETH Zurich, particularly Monika Domann and Zoé Kergomard, for the conversations that led to this blogpost.
+I would like to thank Lena Salymeh and the History Department at the University of Zurich.
+I am especially grateful to Monika Dommann and Zoé Kergomard for the conversations that led to this blog post.